Indian rupee drops against UAE dirham in early trade

-Wall Street Week Ahead - Soaring US tech stocks leave some investors doubtful rebound will last
+According to a recent government directive, retailers are not allowed to hike rates of 9 basic food items

-The Indian rupee depreciated 37 paise to 81.63 against the US dollar (22.24 versus the UAE dirham) in early trade on November 17, tracking the strength of the American currency in the overseas market and a muted trend in Indian equities.
+The Indian rupee depreciated 12 paise to 81.86 against the US dollar (22.3 versus the UAE dirham) in early trade on Monday, tracking the strength of the American currency in the overseas market and a muted trend in the Indian equities.

-Forex traders said the American currency strengthened after strong US retail sales data pointed to resilient consumption despite a slowing economy, adding room for tighter policy by the US Federal Reserve.
+At the Indian interbank foreign exchange, the rupee opened at 81.84 against the dollar, then lost ground to quote at 81.86, registering a loss of 12 paise over its previous close.

-At the Indian interbank foreign exchange, the rupee opened at 81.62 against the dollar, then lost ground to quote at 81.63, registering a loss of 37 paise over its previous close.
-On November 16, the rupee depreciated by 35 paise to close at 81.26 against the US dollar.
+On Friday, the rupee depreciated 10 paise to close at 81.74 against the US currency.

-The Indian rupee started this Thursday morning on a weaker note as the dollar stabilised as investors tried to assess the outlook for US Fed policy following stronger-than-expected retail sales data, said Sriram Iyer, senior research analyst at Reliance Securities.
+The rupee started Monday morning on a weaker note as the dollar continued to strengthen amid hawkish Fed rhetoric, Sriram Iyer, Senior Research Analyst at Reliance Securities, said, adding that the key trigger for the markets will be the US central bank’s latest meeting.

-Foreign Institutional Investors (FIIs) were net sellers in capital markets as they offloaded shares worth ₹3.86 billion on Wednesday, according to exchange data.
+Foreign Institutional Investors (FIIs) were net sellers in capital markets as they offloaded shares worth Rs7.51 billion on Friday, according to exchange data.

 ALSO READ: